missionpinball/mpf-docs/hardware/multimorphic/servos.rst

 can be altered to increase of decrease the servo arc within the physical limits of the device.
 Higher values widen pulsewidth increasing the range of motion.

+Dipswitch 6 of the PD-LED controls the default state of the LED outputs when the board first receives power.
+Because servos receive signal from LED outputs, placing this dipswitch in the on position can activate a servo prior to the PD-LED receiving instructions from the controller and MPF.
+This in turn may lead to a servo thermal overload state and failure.
+When using servos, dipswitch 6 should be maintained in the OFF position.

 You should hook up your servos to an external power source (usually 5V) and not draw that power from the PD-LED.
 However, make sure to connect the ground of your power supply.